TheNefelin/TalentoDigital_Java_2024/M5/Dia16_Prueba/README.md

     ('Plaza de la Victoria', 404, 9),
     ('Calle de los Sueños', 505, 10);

 SELECT
-    COUNT(id)
-FROM usuarios
-WHERE
-    correo = 'netero@hxh.cl' AND clave = '123456';

-SELECT
-    id,
-    nombre,
-    url, id_proveedor
-FROM autos;

-SELECT
     a.id,
     a.correo,
     a.clave,
     a.nombre,
     a.apodo,
     a.peso,
     a.fecha_creacion,
     a.fecha_modificacion,
-    a.id_auto,
+    b.id AS id_direccion,
+    b.nombre AS direccion,
+    b.numero,
+    d.id AS id_rol,
-    c.nombre AS rol,
+    d.nombre AS rol,
-    d.url
+    e.id AS id_auto,
+    e.nombre AS auto,
+    e.url,
+    f.id AS id_proveedor,
+    f.nombre AS proveedor
 FROM usuarios a
-    LEFT JOIN usuarios_roles b ON a.id = b.id_usuario
+    LEFT JOIN direcciones b ON b.id_usuario = a.id
-    LEFT JOIN roles c ON c.id = b.id_rol
+    LEFT JOIN usuarios_roles c ON c.id_usuario = a.id
-    LEFT JOIN autos d ON d.id = a.id_auto
+    LEFT JOIN roles d ON d.id = c.id_rol
-    LEFT JOIN address e ON e.id_uusario = a.id
+    LEFT JOIN autos e ON e.id = a.id_auto
-ORDER BY a.id;
+    LEFT JOIN proveedores f ON f.id = e.id_proveedor
+WHERE
+    correo = 'netero@hxh.cl' AND clave = '123456';

 SELECT
     a.id,
     a.correo,
+    a.clave,
     a.nombre,
     a.apodo,
     a.peso,
     a.fecha_creacion,
     a.fecha_modificacion,
-    c.id AS idRol,
+    b.id AS id_direccion,
-    c.nombre AS rol,
+    b.nombre AS direccion,
+    b.numero,
-    d.id AS idAuto,
+    d.id AS id_rol,
-    d.nombre AS auto,
+    d.nombre AS rol,
-    d.url,
-    e.id AS idDireccion,
+    e.id AS id_auto,
-    e.nombre AS direccion,
+    e.nombre AS auto,
-    e.numero
+    e.url,
+    f.id AS id_proveedor,
+    f.nombre AS proveedor
 FROM usuarios a
-    LEFT JOIN usuarios_roles b ON a.id = b.id_usuario
+    LEFT JOIN direcciones b ON b.id_usuario = a.id
-    LEFT JOIN roles c ON c.id = b.id_rol
+    LEFT JOIN usuarios_roles c ON c.id_usuario = a.id
-    LEFT JOIN autos d ON d.id = a.id_auto
+    LEFT JOIN roles d ON d.id = c.id_rol
-    LEFT JOIN direcciones e ON e.id_usuario = a.id
+    LEFT JOIN autos e ON e.id = a.id_auto
-WHERE
+    LEFT JOIN proveedores f ON f.id = e.id_proveedor;

+SELECT COUNT(id) FROM usuarios WHERE correo = 'netero@hxh.cl';
-    correo = 'netero@hxh.cl' AND clave = '123456';
+SELECT COUNT(id) FROM usuarios WHERE correo = 'netero@hxh.cl' AND clave = '123456';

-SELECT
-    id,
-    nombre
+SELECT id, nombre, url, id_proveedor FROM autos;
-FROM roles;
+SELECT id, nombre FROM roles;

-SELECT
-    id,
-    nombre,
-    numero,
-    id_usuario
-FROM direcciones;
+SELECT id, nombre, numero, id_usuario FROM direcciones;

-SELECT
-    id,
-    nombre,
-    url,
-    id_proveedor
-FROM autos;
+INSERT INTO usuarios_roles (id_usuario, id_rol) VALUES (0, 0);
+INSERT INTO usuarios (correo, clave, nombre, apodo, peso, id_auto) VALUES ('', '', '', '', 0,  0);

 DROP TABLE usuarios_roles;
 DROP TABLE roles;